-The school will remain closed to all visitors until after school reopens.
+The school will remain closed to all visitors until further notice.

-Q：How can I make an enquiry about the school during the closure?
+Q：How can I make an enquiry about the school before the school fully re-opens?

-Q： Can I speak with one of the Senior Leadership Team members during school closure?
+Q： Can I speak with one of the Senior Leadership Team members before the school fully re-opens?

-Yes, you can, through arrangement with our Admissions team.
+Yes, you can, through an arrangement with our Admissions team.

-Q：Can I make an application to the school before the school re-opens?
+Q：Can I make an application to the school before the school fully re-opens?

-We continue to welcome registrations for students to join us, from any period after school re-opens.
+Yes, we continue to welcome registrations for students to join us.

 Q：Is it possible for my child to receive a school offer during this period?